im-tomu/fomu-workshop/README.md

 ### Running Zephyr on LiteX/VexRiscv in Renode

-#### Building Zephyr application
+#### Building a Zephyr application

-To install all the dependencies and prepare the environment for building Zephyr application follow the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) up to point 5.
+To install all the dependencies and prepare the environment for building the Zephyr application follow the official [Zephyr Getting Started Guide](https://docs.zephyrproject.org/latest/getting_started/index.html) up to point 5.

-To build the `shell` demo application for LiteX/VexRiscv board run the following commands:
+To build the `shell` demo application for the LiteX/VexRiscv board run the following commands:

 ```bash
 cd ~/zephyrproject/zephyr